atbcb/usab-uswds/_research/exterior-surfaces/surface-roughness-standards/conclusions-surface-roughness.md

 ---
 title: Conclusions
 order-number: 5
+toc-group: Development of Surface Roughness Standards for Pathways Used by Wheelchair Users
-group-title: Development of Surface Roughness Standards for Pathways Used by Wheelchair Users
+banner-title: Development of Surface Roughness Standards for Pathways Used by Wheelchair Users
 status: completed
 year-completed: 2014
 topic: Exterior Surfaces